Before festival season shakes things up, here are the best films of 2020 so far, as chosen by the Seventh Row editorial team.

-Thomas Clay’s Fanny Lye Deliver’d delivers a smart, complex, central character in a film that understands the world she must negotiate with.
-The film is a home invasion narrative centred around Fanny Lye (Maxine Peake), the miserable wife of a puritanical abuser (Charles Dance, exquisite), who eventually liberates herself from multiple forms of male oppression.
-The catalyst for this is a couple (Freddie Fox and Tanya Reynolds) on the run who arrive nude at their house, as if out of the garden of Eden, and stay first as their guests and then as their captors.
-As forward-thinking young people, they open Fanny’s eyes to new ideas about sexuality and women’s rights, but even they have their own agenda that Fanny must deal with… FULL REVIEW COMING SOON
+Thomas Clay’s Fanny Lye Deliver’d delivers a smart, complex, central character in a film that understands the challenges of her patriarchalworld.
+The film is a home invasion narrative centred around Fanny Lye (Maxine Peake), the miserable wife of a puritanical abuser (Charles Dance, exquisite).
+She eventually liberates herself from multiple forms of male oppression.
+The catalyst for this is a couple (Freddie Fox and Tanya Reynolds) on the run who arrive nude at their house, as if out of the garden of Eden.
+They stay first as their guests and then as their captors.
+As forward-thinking young people, they open Fanny’s eyes to new ideas about sexuality and women’s rights.
+But even they have their own agenda that Fanny must deal with

 19. Swallow (dir.
 Carlo Mirabella-Davis)

 While it’s easy enough these days to relate just about any cultural artifact to the SARS-CoV-2 pandemic, Swallow is the rare film that is eerily predictive of our current self-isolated moment, concerned as it is with a woman’s lonely alienation and her invisible illness that keeps her distant from others.
 Director Carlo Mirabella-Davis’s solo feature debut is an energetic thriller that uses genre tropes to burrow into harrowing subject matter.
 As Hunter, a traumatised housewife who develops pica (the compulsion to consume non-edible objects), Haley Bennett gives an exquisitely detailed performance that shows a perfect facade cracking a little more in each scene… READ MORE